Manpage of mondoarchive

 - -l GRUB|LILO|ELILO|RAW

 Specify the boot loader.
-By default, your Master Boot Record is examined and
+By default, your environment is examined and

 the boot loader can usually be discovered.
 If you specify RAW then the MBR will